Contact Us

 Click here to take a test of your current levels of psychological distress.

-Depression treatment is widely available and psychological treatments for depression are highly effective.
-Most people dealing with depression will respond well to psychotherapies aimed at reducing the symptoms of depressed mood.
-One approach that has been extensively researched is Cognitive Behavioural Therapy, or CBT.
-Below are some of the core components of CBT for depression.
+One psychotherapy approach for depression that has been extensively researched is Cognitive Behavioural Therapy, or CBT.
+Below are some examples of the core components of CBT and how they may help in the treatment of depression.

-Behavioural activation: Depression leads to low motivation, pessimism regarding the future, concentration problems, and fatigue.
+Behavioural activation: Depression leads to low motivation, pessimism regarding the future, low energy, and fatigue.
 Each of these symptoms make it hard to work towards goal-directed activities.
-As so often, people who are depressed aren't engaged in rewarding and meaningful activities.
-This reduced the amount of reward and pleasure that someone can experience in their life, further compounding depressed mood.
-Gradually supporting someone to engage in an increased number of valued and goal-directed activities, is another effective strategy that can help to improve your mood.
+So often, people who are depressed stop engaging in rewarding and meaningful activities.
+Sometimes their day may be spent in bed.
+It makes sense that if we're feeling depressed, that we do less.
+However, this reduces the amount of reward and pleasure that someone experiences on a day-to-day basis, and can further compound depressive symptoms.
+Gradually supporting someone to engage in an increased number of valued and goal-directed activities, at a pace that they can manage, is another effective strategy that can help improve your mood.

 Mindfulness training: With a barrage of negative thoughts and feelings, mindfulness training can assist to get relief, and distance, from these experiences.
-While cognitive therapy aims to change or correct negative thinking patterns, mindfulness aims to change a person's relationship with their mind, thoughts, emotions, and all perceptive experience.
-Being able to see thoughts as just that, thoughts, that will always pass, are never permanent, and which are just one perspective on reality, can assist those suffering with depression to better cope and work towards what they truly value.
+While cognitive therapy aims to change or correct negative thinking patterns, mindfulness aims to change a person's relationship with their mind, thoughts, emotions, and their internal experience more generally.
+Being able to see thoughts as just that, thoughts, that will always pass, are never permanent, and which are just one perspective on reality (i.e. they are not facts), can assist those suffering with depression to better cope and disengage from difficult and uncomfortable experiences.

 Other components of CBT: In addition to the CBT strategies above, a variety of others components can make up the full CBT treatment regime.
-Other components of this psychotherapy approach can include assertion training, relaxation training, and behavioural experiments.
-There are also many core components about talking to a clinical psychologist that lead to positive changes in mood.
-Having someone who can listen and provide guidance and support alone, can lead to improvements in depression.
+Other components of psychotherapy for depression can include psychoeducation, assertion and interpersonal training, relaxation training, and behavioural experiments (i.e. testing out our negative predictions).
+There are also many 'common factors' about talking to a Clinical Psychologist that can lead to positive changes in mood.
+Having someone who listens, provide guidance and empathy, and can support you in your goals, are also important factors that can help someone to overcome depression.

 Click here to return to the MHM Psychology Blog page.